Scroll Back to Top

 Clinical & Community Services

-The department was instrumental in establishing child psychiatry services in Al Ain Medical District.
-The department is solely responsible for providing these services which include outpatient clinics, inpatients services and consultation services at Al Ain and Tawam hospital.
-In addition to providing child mental health services this includes provision of services in the area of developmental psychiatry.
-Furthermore, liaison services are provided to other departments in both these hospitals.
+The Department was instrumental in establishing child psychiatry services in Al Ain.
+The Department supports the clinical services by conducting two specialist outpatient clinics and consultation services at Al Ain Hospital.
+In addition to providing child mental health services, we support the provision of services in the area of developmental psychiatry.

 Teaching